Thatarus - The Abyss

 The Naturalis Historia Evathalinensis (NHE) has a full Taxonomical System of the abundance Flora and Fauna of Evathalin.
 The System is based on the Linnaean System of Classification, which is the foundation of modern taxonomy and organizes living organisms into hierarchical categories based on shared characteristics.
 The main ranks are Domain, Kingdom, Phylum, Class, Order, Family, Genus, and Species.

-In The Naturalis Historia Evathalinensis (NHE), all creatures have a Creature Profile (CP).
+In The Naturalis Historia Evathalinensis (NHE), all creatures have an Animal Profile (AP).
 This profile includes its physical attributes, behavioral patterns, habitat, and any known abilities or weaknesses.
-It delves into its biology, physiology, background, etc. and potential connections to other entities or phenomena.
-Additionally, the profile highlights any significant encounters, lore, or myths associated with The Creature, providing a well-rounded understanding of its nature.
-By consolidating all available information in one place, the Creature Profile ensures a thorough and accurate reference for study or strategic purposes.
-For example, This is The CP for The Weliweli:
+It delves into its biology, physiology, background, etc. and other important details providing a well-rounded understanding of its nature.
+Each Animal Profile ensures a thorough and accurate reference for study or strategic purposes.
+For example, This is The AP for The Weliweli:

 Common Name: Stalkers